 - Data filters: Click these buttons to break down your data by URL, Domain, Device or Event to see how much traffic you’ve received for each of these.

 Quick Recap on Facebook PixelIf you want to use all the features and campaign options in the Facebook Ads Manager, you must have a Facebook pixel installed.

 The top benefits of using Facebook ads pixel include:

 - Tracking conversions that happen off the Facebook platform, e.g., on your website

 - Getting tons of additional insight to your Facebook campaign ROI

 - Creating advanced remarketing audiences and Lookalike audiences

-To install the Facebook pixel to your website, you can either copy-paste the pixel code to your website’s code or use the free Pixel Caffeine WordPress plugin.
+To install the Facebook pixel to your website, you can copy-paste the pixel code to your website’s code.